We've assembled some suggestions and created new resources to help you support students with their writing during hybrid and distance learning!

 An engaging way to build or reinforce skills is via mastery-based Practice.
 You can choose some topics you’d like students to focus on and create a Practice assignment.

-🎯You can filter by grade level in the Standards & Tests section of the Assignment Library to make sure you're assigning topics appropriate for your classes!
+🎯 You can filter by grade level in the Standards & Tests section of the Assignment Library to make sure you're assigning topics appropriate for your classes!

 Student-led practice

 Using their Learn page, students have access to a variety of lessons for each topic.
-Students can also practice topics on their own to earn progress towards mastery.
+Students can also practice topics on their own to make progress towards mastery.
 It may be helpful to share this article on accessing the Learn page directly with students: How do I practice topics on my own?

 💡Encouraging students to complete practice is a great time to offer extra credit or challenge students to see who can master the most topics!
 You can also use our Leaderboards feature to view a count of mastered topics by student for each class.